melteng/jekyll-now/_posts/2018-1-23-work-plan.md

 - **Capital in the Twenty-First Century** by Thomas Piketty
 - **Designing Publics** by Chris Le Dantec
 - [**Data Storytelling** by Rahul Bhargava](http://datastudio2017.datatherapy.org)
+- **Storytelling for the Twenty-First Century** by Alexander, Bryan (2011)
+- **Immersion** by Janet H. Murray (1997).
+Excerpt from Hamlet on the Holodeck.
+- **The Art of Immersion** by Frank Rose
+- **The Slipstream of Mixed Reality: Unstable Ontologies and Semiotic Markers "The Thirteenth Floor, Dark City, and Mulholland Drive"** by N. Katherine Hayles and Nicholas Gessler (2004)
+- **The Age of Dynamic Storytelling: A guide for journalists in a world of immersive 3-d content** by Francesco Marconi and Taylor Nakagawa

 #### 4.1 Technologies